Jump back to chapter selection.

 Coherent State:

-We introduce a coherent state as an eigenstate of the annihilation operator a^ν of a Bosonic state of energy ϵν.
+We introduce a coherent state as an eigenstate of the annihilation operator a^ν of a bosonic state of energy ϵν.
 Let us call this state |Ψα with the property,

 a^ν|Ψα=α|Ψα